Damiano David: Career

+In 2021 they won the Sanremo Music Festival 2021, the most popular music festival in Italy.
 After their victory at the Eurovision Song Contest 2021 he was falsely accused of drug use during the final.
 After the contest David, by his own initiative, underwent a drug test, which came back negative.
 David says that he has never used hard drugs and, along with his bandmates, is an anti-drug advocate.
 David himself stated in his Vogue Italia interview "we are not falling into the stereotype of the alcoholic and drugged rock star".
 He states, that he only drinks alcohol on special events.
 He believes that creativity comes from a "healthy, trained and lucid" mind and it is contradicting trying to truly express "our own self by binding ourselves to something that instead makes us dependent, slaves", also referring to the 27 Club.

 David sang a cover version of the song "I Wanna Be Your Dog" by the Stooges as well as voicing the character of Jeffrey, assistant of the main antagonist, for the Italian dub of the 2021 film Cruella.

 David appeared in the music video for the song "Mil Veces" by singer Anitta in 2023.
 In 2024 he started his solo musical career with the Labrinth-produced single "Silverlines", released on 27 September.
 In the following month his second single "Born with a Broken Heart" was released.
 In 2025 he was announced as a special guest of Sanremo Music Festival, where he performed in the second night.
 David's debut studio album, Funny Little Fears, was released on 16 May 2025 through Sony Music Italy and Arista Records.